De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Experiment

 \subsection{Baselines.}

-We compare against three baselines: (i) \emph{Majority}, (ii) \emph{Inductive Miner (IMf)}, and (iii) \emph{Heuristics Miner (HM)}.
+We compare against four baselines: (i) Majority, (ii) Inductive Miner (IMf), (iii) Heuristics Miner (HM), and (iv) Bayesian Queue-Jump (QJ).
 IMf and HM follow standard process-discovery pipelines from event logs~\cite{leemans2013discovering,weijters2006process}.
 All baselines produce a directed acyclic \emph{cover} graph by: (a) extracting a precedence graph, (b) greedily breaking cycles, and (c) projecting to a cover via transitive closure + transitive reduction.